"Energy is eternal delight." William Blake

 The magic of the number is four when considering the products of energy and the ways western civilization, influenced by the Greeks have thought about matter and energy.

-food, calories from lips, fats, proteins.
+food, calories from lipids, fats, proteins.

 fiber, cotton, sisal, hemp, wool, thatch, etc.